‘Freedom is a human right’: Khawaja to fight for Palestine solidarity

 “I think many eyes in the sporting world will look at how this matter is resolved,” Ian Bayley, a senior lecturer in media and public relations at the University of Staffordshire, told Al Jazeera.

-When asked if Khawaja had approached them to seek approval to wear the messaging on his boots, they had “no comment, nothing has happened.”
+When asked if Khawaja had approached them to seek approval to wear the messaging on his boots, the ICC said they had “no comment, nothing has happened.”

 “The ICC code of conduct on this issue is quite explicit,” Bayley said.